-Rasyîd Ridlâ, is to submit with sincerity and not to follow one's desires and lusts in religion.
+and doing good deeds with sincerity."
+The meaning of this surrender, according to Rasyîd Ridlâ, is to submit with sincerity and not to follow one's desires and lusts in religion.

-Among the previous interpreters, there were scholars who analyzed the meaning of Islam by comparing it with the concept of faith (Iman).
+Among the previous interpreters, some scholars analyzed the meaning of Islam by comparing it with the concept of faith (Iman).
 Al-Razy (d.
 1210 CE) and Alusy (d.
-1854 CE) concluded that the terms Iman and Islam are synonymous.
-The reason they presented is that if the concept of Iman differed from Islam, then the concept of Iman would be categorized as "ghair al-Islam" as referred to by the verse under discussion.
+1854 CE) concluded that Iman and Islam are synonymous.
+They presented that if the concept of Iman differed from Islam, then the concept of Iman would be categorized as "ghair al-Islam" as referred to by the verse under discussion.
 When this understanding was realized to be inconsistent with Q.S.
-Al-Hujurat, 49:14, which clearly distinguishes between Iman and Islam, they simultaneously stated that the first meaning which equates the two is terminological (syar'iy), while the second meaning that differentiates Iman and Islam is etymological52.
+Al-Hujurat, 49:14, which clearly distinguishes between Iman and Islam, they simultaneously stated that the first meaning which equates the two is terminological (syar'iy), while the second meaning that differentiates Iman and Islam is etymological..

-The interpretation of Al-Thabari and other interpreters who understand al-Islam in the verse as the Islamic religion tend to be more inclined towards a formal understanding of Islam, while the interpretation of Rasyid Ridla tends to be more inclined towards a substantive understanding of Islam.
-However, this does not necessarily mean that Muhammad Abduh and Rasyid Ridla believe that to be accepted by Allah, a person only needs to be "Islamically-substantive" and does not need to be "Islamically-formal".
+The interpretation of Al-Thabari and other interpreters who understand al-Islam in the verse as the Islamic religion tend to be more inclined towards a formal understanding of Islam.
+In contrast, the interpretation of Rasyid Ridla tends to be more inclined towards a substantive understanding of Islam.
+However, this does not necessarily mean that Muhammad Abduh and Rasyid Ridla believe that to be accepted by Allah, a person only needs to be "Islamically substantive" and not "Islamically formal."
 Other aspects of Quranic teachings, such as prayer, zakat, fasting, pilgrimage, and others, can also be formulated in line with the newly stated interpretation of the verse.

-Considering the religious conditions of his time, Rasyîd Ridlâ53 saw that they had strayed from the essence of Islam.
-They had embraced Islam in a formal manner but utilized the religion as a tool to foster a sense of belonging among groups in the pursuit of worldly interests.
-He emphasized that religion is a means of connecting with God by improving one's soul, purifying one's heart, and leading the spirit to a state of high nobility and fortune.
-Beyond that, Islam becomes just a symbol and tradition that is exploited to create group solidarity, a means of vice, and a tool to achieve worldly success.
-The divine warning of loss in the afterlife and not obtaining everlasting enjoyment at His side is the result of a religious model that fails to purify the soul and cleanse the heart for the sake of God alone.
+Considering the religious conditions of his time, Rasyîd Ridlâ saw that they had strayed from the essence of Islam.
+They had formally embraced Islam but utilized religion to foster a sense of belonging among groups in the pursuit of worldly interests.
+He emphasized that religion connects with God by improving one's soul, purifying one's heart, and leading the spirit to a state of high nobility and fortune.
+Beyond that, Islam becomes just a symbol and tradition exploited to create group solidarity, a means of vice, and a tool to achieve worldly success.
+The divine warning of loss in the afterlife and not obtaining everlasting enjoyment at His side results from a religious model that fails to purify the soul and cleanse the heart for the sake of God alone.

-52 Syihâb al-Dīn Mahmûd ibn 'Âbd Allâh al-Husainy Al-Âlûsy, Rûh Al-Ma 'ânî Fī Tafsīr al-Qur'an al-'Âdhīm Wa al-Sab 'al-Matsânî (Beirut: Dâr al-Fikr, 1998); Al-Râzy, Mafâtih Al-Ghaib.
-53 Ridlâ, Tafsîr Al-Manâr.
+&lt;sup>29 Syihâb al-Dīn Mahmûd ibn 'Âbd Allâh al-Husainy Al-Âlûsy, Rûh Al-Ma'ânî Fī Tafsīr al-Qur'an al-'Âdhīm Wa al-Sab' al-Matsânî (Beirut: Dâr al-Fikr, 1998); Al-Râzy, Mafâtih Al-Ghaib.
+Ridlâ, Tafsîr Al-Manâr.

-Rasyîd Ridâ54 distinguishes between two categories of the concept of Islam: First, normative Islam, which is sincere Islam because of Allah in tawhid, worship, and obedience to the guidance of His messengers.
-Second, historical Islam, which is Islam that is actually practiced by Islamic followers.
-The definition of Islam according to this second category is parallel to the definition of Buddhism by referring to the religion that is actually practiced by Buddhists, Judaism by referring to the religion practiced by the Jewish nation, and Christianity by referring to the religion practiced by those who identify themselves as Christian followers.
-Generally, according to Ridlâ, the actual practice of a religion (historical religion) is more sectarianistic.
-Although among these religions, there are still some aspects of normativity that can be traced, the formation of sectarianism in religion often becomes a closing wall to truth55.
+Rasyîd Ridâ Distinguishes between two categories of Islam: First, normative Islam, which is sincere Islam because of Allah in tawhid, worship, and obedience to the guidance of His messengers.
+Second historical Islam, which is Islam that Islamic followers practice.
+The definition of Islam according to this second category is parallel to the definition of Buddhism, referring to the religion practiced by Buddhists, Judaism to the religion practiced by the Jewish nation, and Christianity to the religion practiced by those who identify themselves as Christian followers.
+Generally, according to Ridlâ, the actual practice of religion (historical religion) is more sectarianistic.
+Although among these religions, there are still some aspects of normativity that can be traced, the formation of sectarianism in religion often becomes a closing wall to truth..

-RESEARCH METHOD
+METHOD